Bayonne High School: History

+After an incident in 1997 in which two students were stabbed, one fatally wounded, the school instituted wide-ranging measures to reduce violence, from discussion groups to metal detectors.
+In 2000, it was reported to be known as a model of school safety.
+The school had been accredited until July 2022 by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.

 Awards, recognition and rankings

 For the 1995-96 school year, Bayonne High School was named a "Star School" by the New Jersey Department of Education, the highest honor that a New Jersey school can achieve.